SERIES: Distance Learning: Choose to Flourish in Exile

-For families with young children, you can watch Pastor Ryan’s message to kids and find more Faith Kids resources here: Faith Kids.
+For families with young children, you can find more Faith Kids resources here: Faith Kids.

 Keep Growing …

 In light of this weekend’s sermon, following are some ways that we can continue to grow in our relationship with Jesus both personally and in connection with others.
-(To join or lead a Life Group: Life Groups Online.)
+(To join or lead a Life Group, or to access leader’s notes, visit here: Life Groups Online.)

 Discuss: Life Group Questions

-Using the practice of Lectio Divina, meditate on Psalm 25:1-10.
+Using the practice of Lectio Divina, immerse yourself in Isaiah 43:1-7.

 “24 And let us consider how we may spur one another on toward love and good deeds, 25 not giving up meeting together, as some are in the habit of doing, but encouraging one another—and all the more as you see the Day approaching.”
 (Hebrews 10:24-25)